Kivean/bandyt-tutorial/README.md

 A series of tutorials for the application of BaNDyT: Bayesian Network analisis of Molecular Dynamic simulation trajectories.

-The python module can be requested by email from: Sergio Branciamore (sbranciamore@coh.org) or Andrei Rodin (arodin@coh.org).
+The python module can be found here: https://github.com/bandyt-group/bandyt

 This tutorial was prepared and released along with the publication: <insert link to publication here>